 Sjofn also has the ability to generate and throw small arrows of electro-static force resembling miniature lightning bolts for defense.
 She can cross dimensional barriers, such as from Earth to Asgard, or teleport between two points in space.
 She can also alter and change her appearance to resemble other individuals, an adolescent version of herself, a mermaid, an aged crone, a stone statue of herself and even certain animals such as a dove or white wolf.
 She can attain an immaterial status to inject herself to inhabit other individuals and assume their identities and even appear to mortals as a giant, usually to provoke a response of fear or intimidation.
 She can also close herself off from the senses of mortals and appear invisible on earth, but she cannot conceal her appearance from other gods, whether they are native to Asgard or not.
 She can be sensed by powerful earthly mystics.

-Comments: Sjofn has not yet been depicted in the Marvel or DC Comics; this history is based solely on her likely activities against main events in the history of the Asgardian Gods in the Marvel Universe.
+Comments: Sjofn has not yet been depicted in the Marvel or DC Universe; this history is based loosely on the main events in the history of the Asgardian Gods in the Marvel Universe.